WebMO Home Page

 WebMO also allows many users to take advantage of a single workstation on which the computational chemistry programs are installed.
 This greatly lowers the cost of hardware and software licenses, and it minimizes the time and effort for system maintenance.

-A three dimensional structure is created using a true 3-D editor, via Java technology.
+A three dimensional structure is created using a true 3-D editor, using Javascript and HTML5.
 A computational engine is chosen, and job options are selected from dropdown menus.
 The job is submitted for computation, and the server runs the job.
 After the job is completed, the output file is parsed and results are presented as 3-D structures, animations, graphs, and tables on a webpage.

 In addition, WebMO allows for importing existing structures, monitoring the progress of running jobs, job queuing, progress monitoring, and importing previusly computed output files for visualization.